 If you don’t have the album (yet!), you can check out a sample of this tune on CD Baby:

 This tune continues to evolve.
-In 2018 we revised and extended it, reworking the into to make it more of a dialogue between harp and guitar, and giving the harp more prominence; we also added an entire new section at the end, a minor-key variant of the main theme:
+In 2018 we revised and extended it, reworking the intro to make it more of a dialogue between harp and guitar, and giving the harp more prominence; we also added an entire new section at the end, a minor-key variant of the main theme:

 We played this new version in the harp duo competition at the Blossom Harp Festival in March 2018, and won first prize!
 See blog post, “Amala at The Blossom Harp Festival”.